AmbitiousAnil/Chess-Angular/README.md

 # Simple Chess Project

-This is a Simple chess project with ❤️ by Anil using Angular CLI version 16.0.1.
+This is a Simple chess project, developed with ❤️ by Anil using Angular CLI version 16.0.1.

 ## Install Dependency